dfinity/sdk/.github/CONTRIBUTING.md

 ## Developing `ic-certified-assets`

 When you change `ic-certified-assets` code (or `ic-frontend-canister`), you must update the canister binary stored in `src/distributed`.
 This is done via `./scripts/update-frontend-canister.sh`.
-You need to have Docker installed and running.
+You need to have Docker (buildx >=v0.8) installed and running.

 Then update `CHANGELOG.md` to include the newest sha2 hash (*not* git commit hash) and a link to your PR.
 If there is already an entry in the 'Unreleased' section, change it; if not, add a new one.
 See the example in [#2699](https://github.com/pull/2699/commits/c191ce5ac529de4499c50a0d2bc70ac6a3cb3afc).